jonathan-r-thorpe/nmos-authorization-implementers-guide/README.md

 ### What does it do?

-- It's a guide for implementers who want to add NMOS Security to their NMOS Nodes and NMOS Controllers.
+- It's a guide for implementers who want to add NMOS Security to their NMOS Nodes and/or NMOS Controllers.

 ### Why does it matter?